Interstate 290 (Illinois): History

 During the 1960s and 1970s, the Eisenhower Expressway was extended to Lake Street and North Avenue in Elmhurst.
 In 1963, the first working example of ramp metering took place on the Eisenhower Expressway, based on successful metering through New York City tunnels and data from ramp closures in Detroit, Michigan.
 The first implementation utilized a police officer at the top of an entrance ramp, stopping and releasing vehicles onto the highway at a predetermined rate.
 Another section opened in 1972, to a north–south expressway in Addison, Illinois.
 At the time, this expressway was a short spur from the Eisenhower Expressway, and it was referred to as IL 53, which continued north to Schaumburg.
 Construction on IL 53 had finished in 1970.

 Until 1977, the Eisenhower Expressway was marked as a part of I-90.
-In 1978, the I-90 designation was moved onto the John F. Kennedy Expressway and the Northwest Tollway, replacing IL 194.
+In 1978, I-90 was rerouted over the Kennedy Expressway and the Northwest Tollway, replacing IL 194.
 The Eisenhower Expressway was then renumbered as I-290 and signage was updated in 1979.

 Because the segment from I-294 to IL 53 was built last, that portion of the highway is referred to as the Eisenhower Extension.
 The Eisenhower Expressway, extension included, is 23 mi long.
 If the IL 53 portion of I-290 is added to that, the highway is 30 mi long.

 In 2003–2004, the first 5 mi of I-290 out of Schaumburg were rebuilt, replacing pavement that had well-exceeded its estimated 20-year lifetime.
 (The original pavement was built in stages from 1963 through 1970 as part of IL 53.)
 A fifth auxiliary lane was added between the entrance and exit ramps of exits 1, 4, and 5.
 The most important safety upgrade was the demolition of the raised grassy median between the westbound and eastbound lanes, and its replacement with a permanent concrete median and wide shoulders.